Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Results

-We discuss only select main results here.
-Please see the Supplemental Materials for a more-complete accounting.
+\textbf{Interpretation:} In addition to being competitive with blackbox methods in terms of prediction accuracy, our model, as a generalized linear survival regression model, is easily interpretable.
+To be specific, our model is a generalized linear survival model where the coefficients vary.
+The value of each coefficient is the logarithm of a hazard ratio corresponding to the effect of a given feature, for a given data cohort, for a given time period.
+Log hazards greater than zero correspond to increased probability of event (readmission or death).
+Here, we provide select portions of the \emph{ground-truth} global interpretation of the model, found by simply reading off the values of the regression coefficients.
+Please see the Supplemental Materials for a more-complete accounting of the model.
+This type of exposition is impossible with blackbox models without relying on unreliable approximations.

-The cohort-wise baseline log-hazards are presented in Fig.~\ref{fig:baseline_survival} for the $12480$ episode types defined within the decomposition for the parameter vector $\boldsymbol{\alpha}_n$ in Eq.~\ref{eq:pem}.
-Larger values of the hazard imply higher probability of event occurrence (readmission or death).
-As seen, there exists variability in the hazards across cohorts (rows), though the most obvious change is in time.
-Generally, the hazard is highest in the first week after discharge.
+\textbf{Time-dependent risk factors:} The model segments the data based on low-dimensional representation and assigns for each predictor a cohort-level effect within each time interval.
+The cohorts are delineated by the recent history of medical services utilization and the properties of the present hospital admission.
+The effects within the model are hazard ratios, which describe the instantaneous relative risk associated with a predictor relative to a baseline.
+In most cases, the baseline refers to a typical or normal value of a variable.
+Membership to cohorts also itself is associated with a baseline risk -- baseline log-hazards are presented in Fig.~\ref{fig:baseline_survival} for the $12480$ episode cohort types defined within the decomposition for the parameter vector $\boldsymbol{\alpha}_n$ in Eq.~\ref{eq:pem}.
+Larger values of the hazard imply higher probability of event (readmission or death).
+There exists variability in the hazards across cohorts (rows), though the most striking change is in time (columns).
+Generally, the hazard is greatest in the first week after discharge.
+This finding implies that patients are more vulnerable in the first week than afterwards -- keeping a patient out of the hospital within the first week has the largest impact on the overall risk that they will die or be readmitted.
 For this reason, we will focus on understanding the model's predictions of the first-week risk.